Springboro High School: Athletics

 Springboro Community Schools completed a multimillion-dollar partnership with Miami Valley Hospital, giving them naming rights to the stadium CareFlight Field, named for the hospital's "CareFlight" helicopter.
-This deal also provides CareFlight Field with turf surfacing, a new track, and a three-story building which will house doctors' offices and athletic facilities, along with an adjoining press box.
+This deal also provided CareFlight Field with turf surfacing, a new track, and a three-story building which houses doctors' offices and athletic facilities, along with an adjoining press box.
 It was completed in 2009.